OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-11.md

 ## 1 Chronicles 11:43

-> Hanan, son of Maacah,
+> Hanan, the son of Maacah,
-> and Joshaphat the Mithnite,
+> and also Joshaphat the Mithnite,

 ## 1 Chronicles 11:44